 By the age of 8, he had already broken two bones and been in the ER more than most people in a lifetime.
 His feet are rarely on the floor.
 He can’t sit still.
 He is interested in everything…but never for very long.
 He’s likely to fall, likely to bust his head open, and guaranteed to jump off a flight of stairs.
 It hurts when he hugs you.
 And when he sings, it’s 12 decibels above the tolerable level.

 Some say he is all boy.
 They are right, but it’s beyond that.
-He’s the kind of boy that gets a parent-teacher conference in the first month of school that ends up with a doctor’s office and a bottle of Ritalin.
+He’s the kind of boy that gets a parent-teacher conference in the first month of school that ends with a doctor’s visit and a bottle of Ritalin.
 He’s the kid that would have been labeled “ADHD” before he learned half of the letters of the alphabet in a public school.

 After many years of sitting on the other side of that parent-teacher conference table, I can tell you that I am so thrilled that we have the privilege of homeschooling.
 My sweet boy can be all boy and I can choose whether or not I want to medicate him.
 I even get to choose whether or not I even want to label him.

 I choose not.
 I love that he can be free to learn in the way that he needs.
 Of course, this choice brings serious challenges to our school day.
 It forces me to think outside of the typical “school” box and allow him the freedom to learn while standing on his head.
 (If you have a kid like this…you know that I am seriously not kidding about that.)

 I’m guessing that you landed on this post because you too have a child with 2 scars on his (or her!) forehead from completely separate events.
 Be encouraged, my friend.
 We can truly succeed in teaching this type of child to read.

 My best advice won’t be new to you.
 Surely these are things you have heard before, but they bear repeating.